LLNL/PnMPI/README.md

 **Note:** By default the linker will only link functions used by your code, so most of the API functions would not get linked into your binary.
 PnMPI implements a helper function to force the linker to link all required functions into the binary.
-However there might be compilations, if not all functions wrapped by the modules are used by the application.
+However there might be complications, if not all functions wrapped by the modules are used by the application.
 You should tell the linker to link the whole PnMPI archive explicitly: